xpsi-group/xpsi/docs/source/acknowledgements.rst

 Team
 ~~~~

-You can interact with us in the public domain on GitHub.
 The X-PSI team may be contacted privately at xpsi-team[at]googlegroups.com.
-You
-can also request to join our Slack workspace and the private development
-repository on BitBucket.

 **Project maintainers**